SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: Experiments

 \subsection{Object Detection}

-To evaluate whether improved relational modeling transfers beyond retrieval, we perform object detection, where scene context and object-object interactions are critical.
-For this, we adopt a Faster R-CNN head and plug our encoders as backbones: for PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}, the single entangled visual encoder feeds both the RPN and the RoI heads, while for ScenarioCLIP, the global visual encoder provides the RPN features (proposal generation) and the object visual encoder supplies RoI features (classification/regression).
-This model is trained for $10$ epochs on the Action-Genome Dataset.
-The long-tailed nature of the dataset ($4812$\textit{\ object\ classes}) makes object detection a challenging task.
-ScenarioCLIP yields consistent gains over PyramidCLIP: $AP^{bb}$ improves from $9.7$ to $9.9$, $AP_{50}^{bb}$ from $18.6$ to $18.9$, and $AP_{75}^{bb}$ from $8.9$ to $9.1$ (Table~\ref{tab:det_ap_pct}).
-These improvements highlight ScenarioCLIP's stronger object-aware representations and effectiveness in preserving fine-grained spatial information.
+To establish object detection as a benchmark task for the SCLARO dataset, we train a Faster R-CNN~\cite{ren2016fasterrcnnrealtimeobject} head using our encoders as backbones.
+For PyramidCLIP, the single visual encoder feeds both the RPN and RoI heads.
+For ScenarioCLIP, the global visual encoder provides RPN features and the object encoder supplies RoI features.
+Models are trained for $10$ epochs on the SCLARO dataset.
+The long-tailed nature of the dataset ($4{,}812$ object classes) makes this challenging.
+ScenarioCLIP yields consistent gains over PyramidCLIP: $AP^{bb}$ improves from $9.7$ to $9.9$, $AP_{50}^{bb}$ from $18.6$ to $18.9$, and $AP_{75}^{bb}$ from $8.9$ to $9.1$ (\cref{tab:det_ap_pct}), suggesting disentangled object-level representations are a slightly better detection backbone than a single shared encoder.